 Job Rejection Email\Letter to the Company

-I anticipate that you will understand that the real purpose for job is to plan your future and I am doing the same.
+I anticipate that you will understand that the real purpose of the job is to plan your future and I am doing the same.
 Once again thank you for your consideration.

 Job Rejection Email\Letter to the Employee